During these

 installment payments.
 You must first file all required returns and

-6. Online Payment Agreement – If you owe $25,000 or less in
+be current with any estimated tax payments. - Online Payment Agreement – If you owe $25,000 or less in

 combined tax, penalties, and interest, you can request an